-Donald Trump Claims His Approval Rating Could Be In The 50’s Despite Averaging Around 38 Percent
+Donald Trump Claims His Approval Rating Could Be In The 50s Despite Averaging Around 38 Percent

 — Donald J. Trump (@realDonaldTrump) November 14, 2017

-Former CIA head John Brennan and former National Intelligence director James Clapper responded to the President’s Russia comments standing by their conclusion that Russia meddled in the 2016 Presidential elections in an effort to undermine the U.S system and democracy.
+Former CIA head John Brennan and former National Intelligence director James Clapper responded to the president’s Russia comments, standing by their conclusion that Russia meddled in the 2016 presidential election in an effort to undermine the U.S. system and democracy.

 Analysis: Trump is betting tax cuts will make him popular.
 History shows that's no guarantee https://t.co/XFftsyHJwT via @usatoday